The Theory of Causal Fermion Systems

 This is the only textbook on and at present the best reference to causal fermion systems.
 Chapter 1 is a general introduction.
 Chapter 2 provides the computational tools needed for analyzing the continuum limit.
 In Chapters 3-5 the continuum limit is worked out for Dirac systems of increasing complexity, giving all the interactions of the standard model plus classical gravity.

-- F. Finster, The Principle of the Fermionic Projector: Part 1, Part 2, Appendices, AMS/IP Studies in Advanced Mathematics Series 35 (2006)
+- F. Finster, The Principle of the Fermionic Projector, AMS/IP Studies in Advanced Mathematics Series 35 (2006)

 The “principle of the fermionic projector” was a major preliminary step towards developing causal fermion systems.
 It states the general mathematical structure of the causal action principle in the setting where wave functions are varied in a discrete space-time.
 Moreover, the causal action is stated for the first time, but ony as an example and without all the constraints.
 In the more recent foreword, the developments leading to causal fermion systems are outlined.

-- F. Finster, J. Kleiner, J.-H. Treude, An Introduction to the Fermionic Projector and Causal Fermion Systems.
+- F. Finster, S. Kindermann, J.-H. Treude, An Introductory Course on Causal Fermion Systems

-This book draft is based on notes of lectures on causal variational principles given at the University of Regensburg in the spring term 2016.
+This book draft is based on notes of lectures on causal variational principles given at the University of Regensburg in the spring terms 2017 and 2021.
 The intention is to address both physicists and mathematicians interested in the subject.
-Part 3 can be regarded as a mathematical toolbox which provides the necessary methods and techniques.
+Part 3 can be regarded as a mathematical toolbox which provides useful methods and techniques.

 International Spring School "Causal fermion systems," Regensburg, February 2018